datawhores/empuploader/README.md

 -username
 - your emp username
+- used to login
 passsword
 - your emp password
+- used to login
 - Note: if you have 2f then that is correctly not supported

 -input